Spin-split superconductivity in spin-orbit coupled hybrid nanowires with ferromagnetic barriers

 We begin by investigating the magnetotransport properties of the junctions.
 Differential resistance, $R = dV/dI$, measured for junction 1 as a function of current bias, $I$, and the axial magnetic field, $H$, shows a well-defined superconducting window that depends on the field sweep direction; see Figs.~\hyperref[fig:1]{1(d)} and \hyperref[fig:1]{1(e)}.
 Before taking the data, a magnetizing field of $\mu_0H = \pm100$~mT was applied, depending on the sweep direction.
 When sweeping from negative to positive field, a finite switching current, $I_{\rm SW}$, appears around $\mu_0H=10$~mT, quickly increases to roughly 4~nA, and persists up to 30~mT, where it is suppressed again; see Fig.~\hyperref[fig:1]{1(d)}.
 Sweeping in the opposite direction yields a superconducting window shifted away from $H=0$ to negative field values; see Fig.~\hyperref[fig:1]{1(e)}.
 The hysteretic behavior can be understood as a consequence of magnetization reversal in the EuS layer, where the magnetic domain size near the coercive field of the FI becomes smaller than the superconducting coherence length, giving rise to reentrant superconductivity~\cite{razmadze2023supercurrent}.

 Within the superconducting window, the resistance displays oscillatory features above $I_{\rm SW}$.
 To investigate these features, we simultaneously measure $R$ and the dc voltage drop, $V$, across the junction as a function of $I$.
 A parametric plot of $R$ versus $V$, taken in the superconducting window at $\mu_0 H = -20$~mT, shows a series of peaks that appear at both voltage polarities, with increasing spacing away from $V=0$; see Fig.~\hyperref[fig:2]{2(a)}.
 We interpret these features as signatures of multiple Andreev reflections (MARs), which occur at voltages $V = 2\Delta/en$, with an integer $n$, across a junction with finite transparency~\cite{flensberg1988subharmonic, kjaergaard2017transparent}.
 From the measured excess current, we estimate a single-mode transparency of $\tau \approx 0.6$, consistent with the MAR interpretation (see Supplemental Material~\cite{Supplement}).
-We tentatively attribute the additional peaks appearing at subharmonic voltages and deviating from the standard MAR sequence to subgap structure in the leads~\cite{abay2014charge, bezuglyi2017resonant}.
+We tentatively attribute the additional peaks that appear in the superconducting window at subharmonic voltage and deviate from the standard MAR sequence to subgap structure in the leads or localized states in the junction~\cite{abay2014charge, bezuglyi2017resonant, Ridderbos2019Multiple}; these features are not analyzed further.
 The MAR peak positions scale linearly with $1/n$, yielding an induced gap of $\Delta \approx 60~\mu$eV; see Fig.~\hyperref[fig:2]{2(b)}.
 These results confirm the presence of proximity-induced gap in the semiconductor through the thin FI barrier.